 Participants are expected to exhibit appropriate behavior at all times.
 The following guidelines have been developed to make the Recreation Department programs safe and enjoyable for all participants.
 Additional rules may be developed for particular programs as deemed necessary.

-The Kingston Recreation Commission reserves the right to dismiss a participant who does not comply with our Code of Conduct.
-Each situation will be evaluated in it's own merit.
+The Kingston Recreation Commission reserves the right to dismiss a participant/organization who does not comply with the Code of Conduct.
+Each situation will be evaluated in its own merit.